 Mid-career teachers serving as mentors or coaches to say they feel invigorated by working with novice teachers.
 They learn to be metacognitive and articulate about their own practice, think about education topics in new ways, and develop leadership skills that improve their own teaching, their collaborations with colleagues, and are important stepping stones to other administrative roles.
 Mentors report staying in education longer because of this positive experience.

-Novice teachers and veteran teachers alike are facing unprecedented challenges this year from navigating new technology t figuring out how to connect with your students through a screen.
-They feel alone, frustrated, tired.
+Novice teachers and veteran teachers alike continue to face unprecedented challenges stemming from COVID.
+Many say they feel alone, frustrated, and tired.
 And a lot of them are quitting.
-A highly-trained coach can bring much-needed connection, structure, and support to isolated teachers, improve efficacy and optimism, and turn challenge into opportunity.
+A highly-trained mentor can bring much-needed connection, structure, and support to isolated teachers, improve efficacy and optimism, and turn challenge into opportunity.
 Let's use this time to up our coaching game in ways that will enhance our capacity and outcomes during the pandemic and beyond.